waze96/SRGAN/README.md

     The project code in .ipynb format.
     The project code in .py format.
     Two scripts in .py format to create new .mat files and slice images, both commented.
-    The .mat file with 10K of images from DIV2K Dataset (TRAINING).
+    The .mat file with 800 of images from DIV2K Dataset (TRAINING).
+The .mat with 10K is so big to upload here.
     The .mat file with 100 of images from DIV2K Dataset (TEST).
     The .mat file with few images of pixel-art to test the results in other kind of images (TEST).